rofirrim/pasko/docs/compiler-internals.md

 Codegen is simpler than it looks and it is structured in several modules:

-- `program `a visitor that handles and represents the top level entities: functions, global variables and the program statement (i.e. the entry point of the program).
+- `program` uses a visitor that handles and represents the top level entities: functions, global variables and the program statement (i.e. the entry point of the program).

   - Program emits one function at a time, to do this it instantiates a visitor defined in the module `function` whose purpose is to emit instructions.

+  - Program also emits global variables

 - For each function or procedure (including the program statement) a module `function` is created.
 This is the one that emits the instructions.